dmnyc/mutable/README.md

 - **Subscribe**: Copy public list contents into your personal mute list
 - **Create**: Publish your own public mute lists for others to use

+### Advanced List Management Tools
+- **Muteuals**: Discover users who have publicly muted you in their mute lists.
+- **Reciprocals**: Find users you follow who don't follow you back.
+- **Decimator**: Randomly remove a percentage of your follows to cull your list down to a manageable size.
+- **Domain Purge**: Find and remove all users with a specific NIP-05 domain from your follow list.
+- **List Cleaner**: Scan your mute list for inactive or abandoned profiles.

 ### Multi-Device Sync via Relay Storage (NIP-78) ☁️ NEW
 - **Persistent Settings**: Your protected users, blacklist, preferences, and imported packs are automatically synced to your Nostr relays
 - **Seamless Multi-Device**: Access your data across all devices without manual backups